Boatless Fishing in the Caribbean

 As well as fishing from the actual beach or surf itself, areas of rough ground, marinas and around jetties/docks are all good spots to fish.
 In other words, you don’t need a boat to enjoy the great fishing the Caribbean has to offer.

-Let’s take a look at these surf and shallow water Caribbean species in a bit more detail, along with the baits and methods used to catch them.
+Let’s take a look at this surf and shallow water Caribbean species in a bit more detail, along with the baits and methods used to catch them.

 Snappers have over 100 different species which belong to a very large family of fish known as the Lutjanidae family.
 Although there are many types of snapper, there are only a few that you are likely to encounter whilst shore fishing.